 How do you Know What Kind of Projects to do With Your Club?

-During the year, the 4-H staff provides leader trainings in numerous subjects to provide support for the 4-H leader.
-These trainings can give subject knowledge, as well as how to teach the subject to youth.
-These trainings are usually held at the Resource Center in Hamden at night or during the day on a Saturday.
+During the year, the 4-H staff provides leader trainings and 4-H STEM courses in numerous subjects to provide support for the 4-H leader.
+These trainings/courses can give subject knowledge, as well as how to teach the subject to youth.
+These trainings/courses are usually held at either the Cornell Cooperative Extension office in Hamden or at 4-H Camp Shankitunk in Delhi at night or during the day on a Saturday.
 If you have a special talent and want to teach your club, please do so.
 Although, you may want to check our files for project material we have and any special requirements or standards on that specific project.